just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

             btn.style.backgroundColor = "green";
     }
     </script>
-    <p>Try drawing in the following RLE compression and see if you get something you recognize.
+    <p>Try drawing in the following <span class="hover vocab yui-wk-div" data-id='run length encoding'>RLE compression</span> and see if you get something you recognize.
 Remember the first number in each row is the number of white pixels.
       </p><pre>  0, 6
       4, 1, 1
       3, 1, 2